arturoestrada/arturoestrada.github.io/Home.md

 ## Research Interests

 I conduct research in the area of *Behavioral Operations Management*.
 I study how persuasion, deception, and lying behavior from both managers and customers impact the performance of service systems.
 I employ game-theoretic models and design lab experiments to analyze decision-making and human behavior data.
-My research derives insights and nuanced strategies to design and implement optimal operational policies that account for deceptive behavioral tendencies.
+My research derives insights and nuanced strategies to design and implement optimal operational policies in response to deceptive behavioral tendencies.

 ## Contact Information